lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 UG Infect
 : ~ Bartosz Litwin

-I suspected my opponent to be on UG Infect, since I played against him a couple of times during our Legacy FNMs.
+I suspected my opponent to be on UG Infect, since I have played against him a couple of times during our Legacy FNMs.
 I was right.

 ##### Game 1